jsj2008/jailbreak/README.md

 # Daily Update

+* Friday, December 16 - 2:30 PM - Waiting for @qwertyoruiop to patch the /system partition for read/write.

+* Friday, December 16 - 1:00 PM - I continued experimenting with my root shell on iOS 10.1.1.
+Filesystem is still read/write though.

+* Friday, December 16 - 10:30 AM - Started laying out my project board.
+I plan on making the disclaimer right at the front because it needs to be read first.

 * Friday, December 16 - 9:00 AM - I need to set up a private network for symposium.
+I plan on asking Mr. Blais for a specific network for that day.

 * Thursday, December 15 - 6:00 PM - Worked for 5 or so hours getting this exploit to work.
 Finally spawned root shell...